 Driver Shortage: Real, but the Numbers Are Complicated

 The ATA has published driver shortage figures for years.
-Critics — including some academic economists — have argued that a genuine shortage would push wages to equilibrium, and wages for experienced drivers have risen meaningfully.
+Some labor economists have argued that a genuine shortage would push wages to equilibrium, and wages for experienced drivers have risen meaningfully.
 That debate is worth knowing about.

 Washington State: What to Know Locally

-- WA DOL skills testing appointments: Scheduling has been impacted by staffing and appointment availability at state testing sites.
-Plan ahead when you're ready to test — don't wait until the last week of your CLP validity window.
+Scheduling has been impacted by staffing and availability at state sites.
+Plan ahead — don't wait until the last week of your CLP validity window.

-- WorkSource Washington CDL funding: State workforce development funding for CDL training through WorkSource programs has continued.
+State workforce development funding for CDL training through WorkSource programs has continued.
 Eligibility varies.
-See our resources page for links.
+See our resources page.

 The Bottom Line